News & Publications

 Beginning on January 1, 2022, the standard mileage rates for the use of a car (also vans, pickups or panel trucks) will be:

 58.5 cents per mile for business miles driven between Jan 1-June 30, 2022 62.5 cents per mile from July 1-Dec 31, 2022

 18 cents per mile driven for medical or moving purposes driven between Jan 1-June 30, 2022 & 22 cents between July 1-Dec 31, 2022

 14 cents per mile driven in service of charitable organizations.

 Penalties related to Obamacare:

-The Affordable Care Act imposed penalties for those not having health care coverage unless you have an exemption.
-For 2017, the basic fine is $695 per adult, $347.50 per child, with a family ceiling of $2,085.
+No penalties imposed for tax year 2019-2022.
+Previously The Affordable Care Act imposed penalties for those not having health care coverage unless you have an exemption.
+For 2018: The basic fine is $695 per adult, $347.50 per child, with a family ceiling of $2,085.
 The income-based levy remains 2.5% of the excess of household income over the tax return filing threshold.